[Nikon D2X, 24mm ƒ/2.8, 1/4, ISO 800] Ismael Tarnagda and Jay Shafto wind up a long day in Sabtenga, Burkina Faso.

 Don’s life reflects this passage.

-The psychology taught him how to read body language.
-Body language is very important in Rutledge’s photographs.
-The body language is more than peak actions of anger, sadness or happiness.
+Psychology taught him how to read body language.
+Body language is critical in Rutledge’s photographs.
+Body language is more than peak actions of anger, sadness, or happiness.
 It runs the full range of emotions.
-Both the theology and psychology become so integrated in Rutledge’s work that it is difficult to separate the two.
+The theology and psychology become so integrated in Rutledge’s work that it is difficult to separate them.

 Figure 7 Mr. Griffin talks to the help in a restaurant in New Orleans.

 Don wanted to help people in need and aid them in acquiring dignity.
-Don, through his preaching, tried to communicate to people but was never truly comfortable in the pulpit.
+Through preaching, Don tried communicating with people but was never truly comfortable in the pulpit.

 While at Temple College, Don served as president of the student body.
-He was a very quick thinker in his own right.
+He was a rapid thinker in his own right.
 Don grew up in the most conservative of backgrounds.
-Like many from this conservative background, Don saw some of the fault of this thinking.
-Later Don would see that very few groups have it all together.
+Like many from this traditional background, Don saw some of the faults of this thinking.
+Later, Don would see that very few groups have it all together.
 Throughout college, Don started trying to find his niche in society.

 After graduating, the Director of Missions of Murfreesboro Association in Tennessee asked Don to consider pastoring a church.
 He talked to Don about how the church was falling apart.
-Going into this pastorate Don was planning to help the church close its doors.
-Coming from the very conservative group, where most pastors ruled with certain authority, Don took a completely different approach.
+Going into this pastorate, Don planned to help the church close its doors.
+Coming from a very conservative group, where most pastors ruled with a specific authority, Don took a completely different approach.
 Don encouraged the people to grow as individuals and as a group.
 He let them take control of the church.
-The reason for this “hands off” practice was twofold in nature: (1) Don did not believe in telling people what to do, and (2) he was pursuing the career as a photojournalist during the week.
+The reason for this “hands off” practice was twofold: (1) Don did not believe in telling people what to do, and (2) he was pursuing a career as a photojournalist during the week.

 Being a bi-vocational pastor allowed Don to combine two loves.
 Don was fulfilling the call to the ministry and was trying to understand this call of photography.